Cuz We Can

 Cuz We Can is the third studio album by Rehab.
 Originally available online in 2002, a pressed copy was released March 13, 2007.
 It is the last album to feature rapper Brooks Buford as he parted ways soon after this album was released online by him.

 Background

 Following the success of their official debut album Southern Discomfort, and coming off Warped Tour, the duo were ready to call it quits.
-On December 9, 2002, right before he was going to leave Rehab, Brooks Buford released a set of unreleased Rehab songs on his fan page/website that were recorded during and after the Southern Discomfort era that didn't make the album, These songs later became what we know of as Cuz We Can which was what Danny Boone named the album in 2007 when he scrapped some of the initial songs and decided to press it.
+On December 9, 2002, right before he was going to leave Rehab, Brooks Buford released a set of unreleased Rehab songs on his fan page/website that were recorded during and after the Southern Discomfort era that didn't make the album.
+These songs later became what we know as Cuz We Can which was what Danny Boone named the album in 2007 when he scrapped some of the initial songs and decided to press it.